 Elaine has nesting storks in her Normandy garden, and I expect Caroline will have had sea eagles visiting her bird table, but actually there is nothing more exquisitely charming that watching a little Jenny wren scuttling around a log pile as you go about your autumn tasks in the garden.

-Although I know E & L like to think of me as the Katie Price to their Mary Beard, even I consider the environmental desert of astroturf to be an indictable offence.
-As Caroline Donald said so well in the Sunday Times this week: ‘Remember, the garden doesn’t just belong to you.’
+Although I know Laura and Elaine like to think of me as the Katie Price to their Mary Beard, but I don’t use any chemicals in the garden now and definitely consider the environmental desert of astroturf to be an indictable offence.
+As Caroline Donald said so well in the Sunday Times recently: ‘Remember, the garden doesn’t just belong to you.’

 Seedheads, rosehips etc do get left on in this garden (idleness given the name of virtue), but we also have a bird-table for apple-halves and things, and bird-feeders of which we have bought dozens over the years.

-PS We got a great tip from reader Susie Brook after our last blog on autumn colour – she recommends Prunussubhirtellaautumnalis ‘Rosea’ It looks a real stunner – hardy as anything, doesn’t mind some wind and likely to flower through until the spring.
+PS We got a great tip from reader Susie Brook after our blog on autumn colour – she recommends Prunussubhirtellaautumnalis‘Rosea’ It looks a real stunner – hardy as anything, doesn’t mind some wind and likely to flower through until the spring.
 By the look of it – it’s a tip top tip.

 NB If you’d like a bit more gardening chit-chat from the3growbags, just enter your email address here and we’ll send you a new post every Saturday morning